 All this whimsical talk of the past makes me sound as if I write historical-based fiction.
 Far from it.
 Much as I admire many other genres I tend to be very much rooted in current times and my work reflects a lot of my own life experiences.
 But this is where I find the two ideas merge a little because I am most certainly inspired by this Ice Age landscape.
 What has gone before certainly shapes what we see today, but does it shape what we feel, too?

 There’s no doubt I’m in my creative comfort zone tramping up the hills on a moody day.
 There’s no better way of busting that plot.
-Dedicated to a 6th century prince, the tiny church of St. Celynin (sometimes known as Llangelynnin) is a great find for historians, spiritualists, all kinds of artists, and a certain weary walking writer.
+Dedicated to a 6th century prince, this tiny church is a great find for historians, spiritualists, all kinds of artists, and a certain weary walking writer.
 This church is mentioned in the Wild Water series and I’ve spent many an hour soaking up the atmosphere.
 It’s quite a climb, some 900 feet above the village of Henryd, but sheltered from the Irish Sea by the comfortable bulk of Tal-Y-Fan.
 It proclaims to be the most remote church in Wales and due to its location on the Pilgrim’s Way, it is actually better accessed on foot or on horseback, but that’s just me wearing my whimsical hat again.
 I guess you could ride a quad bike or get a 4×4 along the green lane (originally the coffin path) up from the village, but that would spoil the experience considerably.
 The centuries of men’s hands on the same stones put the feeling into a place.
 I can relate to this and there’s no better way of making that connection than scrambling over those very same walls and finding a way across the hills.
 Even the names of the mountains are laced with enough magic to fuel the effort.

-A small and simple building, it probably dates from the 12th century (although some sources cite the 13th century), and was likely pre-dated by an earlier church of timber, or wattle and daub construction.
+A small and simple building, Llangelynnin church probably dates from the 12th century (although some sources cite the 13th century), and was likely pre-dated by an earlier church of timber, or wattle and daub construction.
 Llangelynnin is also the name of the former parish, the primary school in nearby Henryd (Ysgol Llangelynnin).
 Celynin’s name is also carried by Craig Celynin, a mountain ridge adjacent to the church.
 Inside the building, there are inscriptions on the white-washed walls of The Ten Commandments and The Lord’s Prayer, and strangely enough a skull and crossbones.
 The Welsh language, being the oldest (still spoken) language in the world, lends so much more romance and intrigue to any story, even though I don’t understand all the words.
 One of the well-preserved benches is dated from 1629 and dedicated to Reverend Owen Bulkeley, former rector.
 Oh, I’d love to go back to those times just for a few hours, to maybe listen to the man reading his sermon and sit with the congregation.
 Instead, we have to be content with mere historical recordings and the remnants of those times, in whatever form they take.